orkhasnat/CS_Notes/linux/sed.md

+😭😭 when using sed, PLEASE USE -E/-r (extended regex) or all hell breaks loose because of BRE 😭😭
+---

 # Using different delimiters in sed
 What if, in sed, you have lots of slashes in the pattern and/or replacement?
 One solution is to escape them all (the so-called tooth-saw effect):